GL1T0H/Red2Blue/README.md

 To confirm that Sysmon is working correctly:
 - From The previous cmd type: `calc.exe`
 - Open **Event Viewer**
-- Navigate to: Applications and Services Logs → Microsoft → Windows → Sysmon → Operational
+- Navigate to: Applications and Services Logs → Microsoft → Windows → Sysmon → Operational.
 Now check that events are being generated (such as process creation for the **calc.exe**)

 <img width="1365" height="718" alt="Screenshot_29" src="https://github.com/user-attachments/assets/8ed2ad6d-0aa1-406f-b4dc-c35dd648ae0f" />